 THE HIGH FLEET

 Elisabeth Hoyle gave me one of her gentle smiles, then resumed hiding behind her teacup and austere USRE flight suit.
 “Remember one thing,” she said, looking at the thin blue crescent of an early dawn above the Pacific.
-“You could say the most beautiful things about what it means to be in space, but most of the people down there remember a simple, implacable truth: we have four hundred kilometers of kinetic advantage over their own guns.”
+“You could say the most beautiful things about what it means to be in space, but the people down there remember a simple, implacable truth: they live under our missile coverage.”

 It is somewhat ironic that the only true military of the USRE is to be found beyond the Karman line — and even then, the High Fleet is closer to a military alliance of member states than a true, national army.
 Each of the ten Socialist Republics contribute ships and manpower to the High Fleet and its (somewhat) unified command.
 Symbolized by the steppe eagle reminiscent of Baikonur and the early space age, the High Fleet often tends to be ignored by ground dwellers and for rather good reasons.
 The entirety of USRE population lives on Earth, and the solar system is a self-regulated, well-oiled machine that hasn’t known war in over two centuries.
 Why the USRE insists on maintaining a five hundred ships strong combat fleet, the largest official navy in human space and the third largest terran military, here is a good question.
 Maybe the Union sees it as its life insurance, capable of striking ground targets with unprecedented power and accuracy if need be.
 Perhaps it wants to keep a symbolic pressure on solar system dwellers and avoid the rise of a second meta-queen.